Posterior Conformal Prediction: Introduction

 \subsection{Related work}

-We next compare PCP with existing methods that achieve approximate conditional validity.
+We next compare PCP with existing methods that achieve approximate conditional validity, including the methods compared in the experiments above.
 These methods can be broadly categorized into localization and grouping.
+At a high level, PCP is related to both.
+The key difference is that PCP defines similarity between data points through their cluster membership probabilities, which are learned from the nonconformity scores rather than pre-specified based on the raw features.

-Localization modifies the SCP interval in \eqref{equ:interval_scp} by using a weighted empirical quantile, where the weight on $\delta_{R_i}$ is proportional to a similarity measure between $X_i$ and $X_{n+1}$, e.g., $w(X_i,X_{n+1}) \propto \exp\big\{- \beta \|X_i- X_{n+1}\|^2/2\big\}$ in the localized conformal prediction (LCP) method proposed by \citet{guan2023localized}.
-LCP needs to recalibrate the level $\alpha$ of the quantile to maintain marginal validity.
-Conceptually, we can view LCP as running SCP in the neighbourhood of $X_{n+1}$, thereby improving the conditional coverage of $Y_{n+1}$. \citet{hore2023conformal} proposed an extension of LCP called randomly-localized conformal prediction (RLCP), where they replace $X_{n+1}$ in the LCP weights by a random draw $\tilde X_{n+1}\sim \mathcal N (X_{n+1} ,\beta^{-1}I)$.
+Localization modifies the SCP interval in \eqref{equ:interval_scp} by using a weighted empirical quantile, where the weight on $\delta_{R_i}$ is proportional to a similarity measure between $X_i$ and $X_{n+1}$, e.g., $w_i \propto \exp\big\{- \frac{1}{2\sigma^2} \|X_i- X_{n+1}\|^2\big\}$ in the localized conformal prediction (LCP) method proposed by \citet{guan2023localized}.
+To make this work, LCP needs to recalibrate the level $\alpha$ of the quantile to maintain marginal validity.
+Conceptually, we can view LCP as running SCP in the neighborhood of $X_{n+1}$, thereby improving the conditional coverage of $Y_{n+1}$. \citet{hore2023conformal} proposed an extension of LCP called randomly-localized conformal prediction (RLCP), where they replace $X_{n+1}$ in the LCP weights by a random draw $\tilde X_{n+1}\sim \mathcal N (X_{n+1} ,\sigma^2 I)$.
 This randomization step makes RLCP marginally valid without any level adjustment.
-However, even if $X_{i}$ and $X_{n+1}$ are relatively close in Euclidean distance, they may still differ in those important features that determine the distribution of $R_{n+1}\mid X_{n+1}$.
-Increasing $\beta$ in (R)LCP can match $X_i$ and $X_{n+1}$ in every feature, but it may widen the interval by shrinking the sample size.
-In comparison, our construction is quite different since we use weights based on a similarity measure between the cluster membership probabilities at $X_i$ and $X_{n+1}$.
-When our mixture model can accurately describe the conditional residual distribution with a few cluster distributions, our method can improve conditional coverage with tighter intervals compared to localization methods.
+Decreasing the variance parameter {$\sigma^2$} in (R)LCP widens the interval since it effectively shrinks the sample size.
+This strategy is different from PCP, which constructs intervals using a similarity measure between the cluster membership probabilities of $X_i$ and $X_{n+1}$.
+Although $X_i$ and $X_{n+1}$ may be far apart, PCP will consider them to be close if the nonconformity score distributions conditional on $X_i$ and $X_{n+1}$ are similar.
+In other words, PCP does not rely on any notion of local similarity {in the feature space}.
+Moreover, we shall see that PCP can also be used to solve other calibration problems, further distinguishing it from existing localization methods.